 • Difficulty at work due to trouble concentrating, strong emotional reactions to stress, or fear of authority figures

-• Physical symptoms — chronic pain, digestive issues, fatigue — that may be connected to stored stress responses in the body
+• Physical symptoms — chronic pain, digestive issues, fatigue — connected to stored stress responses in the body.
+Understanding how to regulate your nervous system can help address these.

-• A pervasive sense of not fully belonging anywhere, or of watching your own life from a distance
+• A pervasive sense of not fully belonging anywhere, or of watching your own life from a distance.
+This profound sense of disconnection is common in complex trauma survivors.

 Healing From Complex PTSD: Evidence-Based Approaches